aather/abyss/README.md

 Clone the repository: $ git clone https://github.com/aather/abyss

 It is prefered to clone it on three servers.
-You can do the whole install on a singe server running Linux (Ubuntu): VirtualBox, Cloud Instance, Baremetal
+You can, however,do the whole install on a  singe Linux (Ubuntu) server: VirtualBox, Cloud Instance, bare-metal

 **Backend Setup:** Abyss depends on graphite, apache and grafana server.
 To make it simple to configure and test, script,graphite-setup.sh, is provided that installs and configures all three services (graphite, grafana, apache) on a single server.
 To run it, type:

  $cd abyss/graphite-setup;
  $sudo -s;